 The promulgation of The Constitution of Kenya 2010 and other new developments like climate change marked an important chapter in Kenya's environmental policy development.
 Hailed as a 'Green' Constitution, it embodies elaborate provisions with considerable implications for sustainable development.
-These range from environmental principles and implications of Multilateral Environmental Agreements (MEAs) to the right to a clean and healthy environment as enshrined in the Bill of Rights.
-Chapter V is entirely dedicated to land and the environment.
+These range from environmental principles and implications of Multilateral Environmental Agreements (MEAs) to the right to a clean and healthy environment.
 It also embodies a host of social and economic rights which are environmental such as the right to water, food and shelter, among others.
 Several policies as outlined below have been formulated to help manage and conserve the environment.